-What is the difference between Thai Yoga Massage and Yoga?
+The difference between Thai Yoga Massage and Yoga

 Now we know that Thai Yoga Massage and Yoga are members of the same family.
-What are the differences between the two systems and is one better than the other?
+So what are the differences between the two systems and is one better than the other?

 When to use Thai Massage and when to use Yoga?